The Women Of 'Southern Charm' Are Locking Things Down In Advance Of Hurricane Florence

 Southern Charm fans can be confident that the stars of the Bravo show set in Charleston are taking Hurricane Florence seriously.
 Cast member Shep Rose is headed out of town, but it sounds like some of the ladies are hunkering down to ride out the storm.

 Fans can be confident that Patricia Altschul has a system for hurricane preparedness.
-Bravo explains that Altschul went on a Costco run with her butler, Michael Kelcourse, who would be handy in any disaster, natural or otherwise in order to make sure she had everything she might need for the humans and fur kids who live in her home.
+Bravo explains that Altschul went on a Costco run with her butler, Michael Kelcourse, who would be handy in any disaster, natural or otherwise, in order to make sure she had everything she might need for the humans and fur kids who live in her home.

 Patricia showed off her haul in an Instagram video to guarantee she will “never go hungry,” and Michael once again let us know he’s got the Boy Scout skills down.